alakob/ai_code_converter/action_plan_save.md

 Connect the checkbox state to control the visibility of the document type dropdown Style the new row to match the existing UI design

+# DONE
-Step 3: Implement Document Type Dropdown
+Step 3: Improve Document Type Dropdown please not not break, the code. be careful not to break the dynamic dropdown.
-Extract document style options from the template.j2 file for each language Create a function to parse the template.j2 file and extract document types per language Add a dropdown component for document types in the new row Implement dynamic population of the dropdown based on the selected target language Add visibility control based on the document checkbox state Connect the dropdown selection to the code conversion process
+Extract document style options from the template.j2 file for each language Create a function to parse the template.j2 file and extract document types per language Implement dynamic population of the document type dropdown based on the selected target language Update the prompt template to include conditionals for the documentation settings Pass the document parameters to the template.render() call Update any model-specific prompt handling to respect these settings

+Add visibility control based on the document checkbox state Connect the dropdown selection to the code conversion process
+# DONE
 Step 4: Update Application Logic
 Modify the code conversion function to incorporate the selected document type Update the template rendering to include the selected document style